 How to Create the “Right” Content Hub for Your Needs

-To determine which content hub to choose, start by determining why you think you need a content hub and evaluate your existing solutions (e.g., blog, resource center, etc.).
-Also, consider your KPIs, user needs and user journeys, and resources needed to build out your hub and any content.
+To determine which content hub to choose, start by determining why you need one and evaluating your existing solutions (e.g., blog, resource center, etc.).
+Also, consider your KPIs, user journeys, and the resources needed to build your hub and content.

 Here’s a comparison table to help summarize the key differences between each content hub (this table compares the landing page of the hub only):